trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 1. Through an [RStudio Server](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand/using-rstudio) hosted on Open OnDemand.
 All interactions are through the various RStudio panes.

-2. Through a virtual linux desktop called [Open OnDemand](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand) (full desktop with access to files, a command-line shell, and RStudio
+2. Through a virtual linux desktop called [Open OnDemand](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand) (full desktop with access to files, a command-line shell, and RStudio)

 3. Through a [SSH tunnel](https://docs.ccv.brown.edu/oscar/getting-started) in a terminal (command-line only)

 Option #1 is recommended for this use case, and allows us to choose a newer version of R.

+- [ ] If not on campus, make sure you are connected to the Brown [VPN](https://it.brown.edu/services/virtual-private-network-vpn)
 - [ ] Navigate to the link in #1 and choose R version 4.2.0.
 - [ ] Under Modules put `git/2.29.2 anaconda/2022.05`.
 - [ ] Launch the session once it has been allocated.